uscensusbureau/SABLE/README.md

 ### "M" Series

-This series of Python programs is used for downloading specific PDFs known to contain useful information, scraping values and metadata from the downloaded PDFs, and organizing the scraped data.
+This series of Python programs is used for downloading specific PDFs known to contain useful information, scraping values and metadata from the downloaded PDFs, and finally organizing the scraped data.

 | Program              | Purpose                                             |
 | -------------------- | --------------------------------------------------- |